Are you feeling stuck in your business marketing?

 Speaking Establishes You as an Authority

 People are rarely invited to speak on subjects about which they know nothing.
-When you give a speech the audience generally presumes that you are an authority on the subject, that you know what you are talking about.
+When you present the audience generally presumes that you know what you are talking about.
 They accept you as an authority on the subject.
-Each speaking engagement reinforces your status as an authority in your field, which leads to more opportunities and more people trusting you as the authority.
-And when they look for someone to do business with in your field, they will be turning to those who are authorities.
+Each speaking engagement reinforces your status as an authority in your field.
+And this can lead to more opportunities and more people trusting you as the authority.

 Speaking Exposes You to New Clients

-If you have not yet taken advantage of the potential to market your business through public speaking, you are missing out on a great opportunity.
-To find public speaking opportunity near you, contact your local Chambers of Commerce, networking groups or civic groups.
+If you have not yet taken advantage of the potential speaking has to grow your business, you are missing out on a great opportunity.
+To find public speaking opportunities near you, contact your local Chambers of Commerce, networking groups or civic groups.
 Once you get started, you’ll find many more opportunities coming your way.
+For more help in getting started, check out these tips from Score.

 If you’re trying to convince others – and yourself – that your business is to be taken seriously as a legit, professional business, then you need to take seriously, your role as a professional communicator.
 You can’t have one without the other.
 Just as a small business owner would study his niche, he should also study how to better communicate with the public.